 I’ve been to many hotels.
 I’ve also eaten at many hotel restaurants.
 But with very rare exceptions, none of them have been in Berlin.
 Of course, visiting a hotel in your own city can seem a little bit redundant and decadent.
 But after paying a visit to Sofitel’s Le Faubourg restaurant, I might re-consider my stance.

-This French restaurant has managed to combine various aspects of dining out that don’t just appeal to the connaisseurs, but also to those who want to treat themselves to a special occasion without feeling out of place.
-Located at the Ku’Damm, and left of the entrance of the impressive Sofitel (formerly known as Concorde Hotel), the first step inside will enshroud the visitor in a cozy atmosphere of contemporary, but quiet design.
+This French restaurant has managed to combine various aspects of dining out that don’t just appeal to the connoisseurs, but also to those who want to treat themselves to a special occasion without feeling out of place.
+Located on Ku’Damm, and left of the entrance of the impressive Sofitel (formerly known as Concorde Hotel), the first step inside will enshroud the visitor in a cozy atmosphere of contemporary, but quiet design.
 The restaurant itself is modern, sleek, but not without playfully integrating comfortable and homey details.
 Nico and I, who were invited to test the restaurant, were actually most impressed with the lightning interior: regardless of which table, the light will have you feel as if you’re in a very private area, disconnected from the outside world.
 The spotlight, figuratively, shines on the food; the vibrant colors and the mouthwatering arrangements had us drooling before we even got started.

-As one would expect in a French restaurant, we were treated only to the most courteous service, with several waiters and one exemplary sommelier taking great care to explain every order and every recommendation in patient detail.
+As one would expect in a fine dining restaurant, we were treated only to the most courteous service, with several waiters and one exemplary sommelier taking great care to explain every order and every recommendation in patient detail.
 We were definitely eager to listen: as much as we love food and eating out, our very fine dining experiences are usually limited to binge-watching Chef’s Table on Netflix.
 A lot of crying and wishful longing is also involved in these desperate moments.

 I find French food normally very difficult to judge.
 When it comes to fine dining, it’s classic and traditional.
-As soon as you start messing with the perceived standard, people are disappointed.
+As soon as you start messing with the standard, people are disappointed.
 But if you stick to the same methods year in, year out, the routine will eat up your sanity.
 Then again, most people don’t even know what they want, but they have a clear image and very vivid expectations when they hear “French”.

 Le Faubourg have solved this problem with a very interesting approach (that made it all the harder to chose from the promising menu): every main dish is prepared in two variations, one the traditional way, the other in a new, modern interpretation.
 Without disregarding the typical ingredients or going into a too experimental direction, this is a clever way of presenting French cuisine from all sides, made to fit any preferences, as well as adding weight to a very refined menu.
 There is always meat, fish and vegetarian options, as well as seasonal sides (did anyone say Spargel?).